Pressure Ulcer Nursing Care Plan

 What is a Pressure Ulcer Nursing Care Plan template?

 Pressure injuries, also referred to as bedsores or pressure ulcers, represent a prevalent issue within the healthcare sector.
 They occur due to prolonged pressure on a specific skin area without relief.
-The National Pressure Injury Advisory Panel (NPIAP) defines a pressure injury as localized skin and underlying tissue damage, typically occurring over a bony prominence or associated with medical or other devices (Kirman & Geibel, 2022).
-These injuries can affect individuals who are bedridden, use wheelchairs, or have limited mobility.
+The National Pressure Injury Advisory Panel (NPIAP) defines a pressure injury as localized skin and underlying tissue damage, typically occurring over a bony prominence or associated with medical or other devices (2019).
+Individuals who are bedridden, use wheelchairs, or have limited mobility are at greater risk of pressure ulcer development.
 Pressure ulcers can cause intolerable levels of pain and discomfort for the patient and may lead to infection, sepsis, and potentially fatal outcomes.

 A pressure injury manifests as localized skin damage where tissues experience compression between bony areas and firm surfaces like a mattress.
 These injuries result from pressure and friction, shearing forces, and moisture.
 The applied pressure constricts small blood vessels, leading to compromised tissue circulation, and this decrease in blood flow induces tissue hypoxia, eventually causing cell death.